shimaore/huge-play/README.md

 Other fields are specified for each individual document type.

-This project uses especially the following extenions:
+This project uses especially the following extensions:

 - `country`: short (two-letter) country name
 - `dialplan`: `e164` (global numbers), `national` (ingress and egress, requires country), `centrex` (egress only, requires country)